mrdominguez/cloudera-manager-cli/README.md

  	`$ cmcli.pl -s=mgmt -rInfo`

-* Deploy the client configuration for any service with stale status:
+* Deploy the client configuration of any service with stale status:

 	`$ cmcli.pl -sFilter=stale -a=deployClientConfig`